Shrestha7/BlazorWebAppBoilerplate/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the [BSD 3-Clause License] - see the LICENSE.md file for details
 <!--
 ## Acknowledgments